 Capacities for daypacks vary widely.
 You’ll see them offered anywhere from as small as 5 liters all the way up to 40 or more.
 For those who only need to fit a compressible rain jacket and a lunch, you can get away with one of those small packs.
 But most of us need a bit more space to throw in a few more essentials.
 The options above range from 15 to 40 liters, with the largest ones being better served for commuters, gear-heavy adventures like winter hikes, or ultralight overnights.
 We’ve found that approximately 25 liters is a real sweet spot for an all-around daypack that can handle anything from local summits to full-day hikes.
 At that size, organization also improves from more basic models, with a variety of zippered pockets to divvy up your gear.
 Below are some basic guidelines for capacity:

-Short day hikes: 10-20 liters
+- Short day hikes: 10-20 liters

-Summit packs: 18-24 liters
+- Summit packs: 18-24 liters

-Average day hikes and everyday use: 20-30 liters
+- Average day hikes and everyday use: 20-30 liters

-Long day hikes and ultralight overnights: 30-40 liters
+- Long day hikes and ultralight overnights: 30-40 liters

 Weight: Fully Featured vs. Minimalist

-A quick look at our comparison table above reveals a wide range of pack weight from a scant 9 ounces to over 3 pounds.
+A quick look at our comparison table above reveals a wide range of pack weights from a scant 9 ounces to over 3 pounds.
 On the heavy end is the fully featured Osprey Stratos 36, which comes with lots of zippered pockets and a suspension and hipbelt to rival a backpacking pack.
 At the other end of the spectrum, the REI Flash 22, Osprey Daylite Plus, Cotopaxi Batac, and Hyperlite Mountain Gear Daybreak are minimalist packs with much less in the way of structure or features but weigh about 1 pound or less.
 Black Diamond’s Distance 15 is another impressively light option at just 12.7 ounces, but it’s a much more specialized design with a streamlined storage layout and no hipbelt.

 When evaluating pack weight, keep comfort and storage in mind.
 A fully featured pack will include padding on your back and real straps on your shoulders and waist to help distribute weight.
 If you’ll be carrying a lot, this will be your most comfortable option.
 But if you don’t mind feeling some of your gear on your back or won’t be hauling a heavy load (it is only a daypack, after all), the minimalist options on this list usually are cheaper and far more compressible (useful for throwing in a suitcase).
-In the end, most hikers and travelers will want something that lands in the middle and balances cushioning and weight, including the popular Osprey Talon 22 (1 lb.
+In the end, most hikers and travelers will want something that lands in the middle and balances cushioning and weight, like the popular Osprey Talon 22 (1 lb.
 14.6 oz.) and Deuter Speed Lite 25 (1 lb.
 9 oz.).

 Carrying Comfort: Hipbelt and Shoulder Straps

-The amount of padding on the hipbelt and shoulder straps is a great indicator of a pack’s maximum comfort levels.
+The amount of padding on the hipbelt and shoulder straps is a great indicator of a pack’s maximum comfort level.
 Nearly all daypacks for hiking have a hipbelt, but they vary from thin webbing (like the REI Flash series) to cushioned and supportive (Osprey Stratos).
 If all you need is a pack for short day hikes and don’t plan on carrying more than 10 or so pounds, the thinner webbing is sufficient.
 If, however, comfort reigns supreme or you plan to haul a lot of weight, we highly recommend a pack with a real hipbelt.

-Keep in mind, the thicker designs don’t compress very well and do add some extra weight.
+Keep in mind, thicker designs don’t compress very well and do add some extra weight.
 And for those planning to use their pack for both the backcountry and casually, it may be beneficial to have a removable hipbelt.
-We have ours on for hiking and leave it behind when heading to town or carrying on a flight.
+We keep ours on for hiking and leave it behind when heading to town or carrying on a flight.
 One design that has this feature is the Osprey Daylite Plus.

 Fit and Sizing